sermore/emonLight/README.md

 # emonLight

-## Project

 It's a simple home energy monitor for *Raspberry Pi*, optimized for simplicity and cost effectiveness.
 Features:
 * Power usage levels are read from an standard energy meter with pulse output;
 * Power usage is collected and sent to emoncms.org;
 * Able to drive a buzzer for signaling high-level usage with configurable soft and hard thresholds;
-** soft threshold: 1 to 3 intermittent beeps signal depending on proximity to time limit; default for soft limit is set to 3300Wh with a time limit of 3 hours;
+  * soft threshold: 1 to 3 intermittent beeps signal depending on proximity to time limit; default for soft limit is set to 3300Wh with a time limit of 3 hours;
-** hard threshold: 4 to 6 intermittent beeps signal depending on proximity to time limit; default for hard limit is set to 4000Wh with a time limit of 4 minutes;
+  * hard threshold: 4 to 6 intermittent beeps signal depending on proximity to time limit; default for hard limit is set to 4000Wh with a time limit of 4 minutes;

 ## Hardware

 * Raspberry Pi
 * energy meter with pulse output
 * Raspberry's 5V power supply (minimum 1200mA)